gilch/hissp/docs/macro_tutorial.rst

 It would be nice if the macro could deal with it for us, but there's just no getting around these issues when using a float.
-Lissp reader macros get the parsed object, and by then, some information has been lost.
+Lissp parse-time macros get the parsed object, and by then, some information has been lost.
 One could argue that a float literal written with more precision than is available should be a syntax error,